aws-samples/sample-strands-agentcore-starter/README.md

 ## Cost Tracking

-The system tracks usage metrics for cost analysis:
+The system tracks usage metrics for cost analysis.

+_**Note:** Telemetry data is provided for monitoring purposes.
+Actual billing is calculated based on metered usage data and may differ from telemetry values due to aggregation timing, reconciliation processes, and measurement precision.
+Refer to your AWS billing statement for authoritative charges._

 ### Captured Metrics
 - **Input/Output Tokens**: Per invocation token counts